mkittani/Rent-It-Out/README.md

 Rent-It-Out is a rental platform where users can list items for rent, browse available items, and manage rental transactions.

-It’s designed for individuals or businesses who want to rent out items in various categories and for people seeking short-term rentals instead of purchasing.
+It’s designed for individuals or businesses who want to rent out items in various categories, and for people seeking short-term rentals instead of purchasing.

 ## Features